itinance/react-native-ikon/README.md

 <Ikon name="themes.default.lessons"/>
 ```

-The render-function will look up an iconSet-structure to pick relevant values
+The render-function of <Ikon> will look up an IconSet-structure to pick relevant values
 like 'width' and 'height' by the name that was passed to the Ikon-component.
 If these attributes are not present, it will traverse up the IconSet-structure
 unless the attribute could be found.
+This way, nested groups are supported and
+will read inherited values from their parent.

 ## Example of an iconSet:
 ```